OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

-You can check that the hosts representing the vCenter clusters have a name containing the cluster name, the vcenter instance name, the datacenter name and a hash that prevents name collisions when several vCenter clusters with the same name are imported.
+You can check that the hosts representing the vCenter clusters have a name containing the cluster name, and if there is name collision with a previously imported vCenter cluster, a string is added to avoid the collision.
 Also you can see that if you select the default datastore, OpenNebula will assign a new OpenNebula cluster with the same name of the imported vCenter cluster.

 .. image:: /images/vcenter_create_host_step5.png
     :width: 50%